US warns on flare-up in Ukraine 'crisis'

 "It is clear that the pumping of Ukraine with American and Canadian means of war pushes the country's leadership, which sabotages the Minsk agreements, to new military adventures," he said, referring to an old ceasefire accord signed in the Belarusian capital.

-The three and half-year long war has so far claimed 10,300 lives and displaced around 1.5 million people, the UN said.
+The three and a half year-long war has claimed 10,300 lives and displaced around 1.5 million people, the UN said.